 Truck accidents are a particularly terrifying type of personal injury accident due to the massive size and weight of these vehicles.
 Although there are laws that govern how trucking operations must run, including routine safety inspections and careful hiring of qualified drivers, accidents still happen.
-As dedicated North Carolina truck accident lawyers, the attorneys at Maurer Law are ready to help you determine whether you are entitled to compensation following a preventable truck accident situation.
+As dedicated Charlotte truck accident lawyers, the attorneys at Maurer Law are ready to help you determine whether you are entitled to compensation following a preventable truck accident situation.

 The North Carolina Court of Appeals issued an opinion in a truck accident case involving the improper loading of freight.
 The case involved a truck driver who worked for a trucking company.
 He drove the truck to a loading facility to pick up cargo that was packed onto pallets.
 The driver instructed the facility on how to load the cargo including instructing them to rearrange the items. he then drove the cargo to a plant.
 The plant was closed so he returned the next day.
 Before he left, he checked the cargo and tightened some of the straps.
 Another driver eventually took over the delivery of the shipment.
 While driving on the highway, he observed sparks in his side-view mirror and pulled over to determine that one of the items had fallen off the truck.

 The decedent in the lawsuit was riding on the back of a motorcycle driving the opposite direction as the truck.
 The driver saw the sparks and attempted to dodge debris in the road but was unable to.
 The collision ejected decedent from the motorcycle and an oncoming truck then struck her, causing her to sustain serious injuries.
 She died later that evening as a result.